Feb. 22, 2046. Thursday. 10 years old.

 “You remember I told you your grandma defeated the giant black bear?”

-Both Kyle and Kiyro shook their head up and down viciously.
+Both Kyle and Kiyro shook their heads up and down viciously.

 “At the age of 21, your grandma had the ability to control the power of her strength.
-She was able to pull three-forth of what no normal humans could.
-A simple punch had the power to create a dent in a metal wall, her energy control was both amazing and fearful.
-There was more to her than just a simple punch, any hit from her could damage the inner body, but not leave a single mark on the skin.
+She was able to pull three-fourths of what no normal human could.
+A simple punch had the power to create a dent in a metal wall; her energy control was both amazing and fearful.
+But there was more to her than just a simple punch; any hit from her could damage the inner body but not leave a single mark on the skin.
 She was a master martial artist, able to fight hand-to-hand, which gave her the edge she needed.”

-“Can’t a lot of martial artist do that?”
-Kyle wasn’t to hype about what his mother had said.
-“I saw some of the Black Dragon Ninjitsu Masters and other Martial Artist in high levels do that already.
+“Can’t a lot of martial artists do that?”
+Kyle was just a little hyped about what his mother had said.
+“I saw some of the Black Dragon Ninjitsu Masters and other Martial Artists at high levels do that already.
 There’s nothing special about it.”
 He huffed.

 Kiyro frowned.
 “Be quiet.
 You’re ruining the story.”
 He shot an annoyed look at Kyle.
-He knew what Kyle was talking about, especially ever since the both have been going into the Academy.
-Kiyro have heard many mystical events that could be considered fantastical to the normal human being.
+He knew what Kyle was talking about, especially since they both had been going into the Academy.
+Kiyro has heard many mystical events that could be considered unbelievable to the normal human being.

-Kyle shrugged his shoulder, and he went back to eating his cookie.
+Kyle shrugged his shoulders, and he went back to eating his cookie.

 On the other hand, Kiyro dunked his cookie into his glass of milk.
-With a quick bite out of his cookie, he gave a pleasant smile of bliss.
+Then, with a quick bite out of his cookie, he gave a pleasant smile of bliss.

-“What Kyle say is true, but there was more.
+“What Kyle says is true, but there was more.
 She was able to see and talk to the spirits.
-They would come to her seeking for help, some to leave message to their love ones, other to scare the living, and some are too dark to mention.”
+They would come to her seeking help, some to leave messages to their loved ones, others to scare the living, and some are too dark to mention.”

 Kiyro gulped.
 “Why did they come to grandma?”

-“That is something that not a lot of people know, but the reason is very simple.
-Once we let ourselves be open to the spiritual world, we allow the spirit to talk to her, she becomes a medium for the dead.
-The spirits knows when a special person is born, for what they see on the other side is different from what we see on this plane of life.”
+“That is something that not many people know, but the reason is very simple.
+Once we let ourselves be open to the spiritual world, we allow the spirit to talk to her; she becomes a medium for the dead.
+The spirit knows when a special person is born, for what they see on the other side differs from what we see on this plane of life.”

 Kiyro shook his head.
 Seeing and talking to the spirits, he knew exactly what his mother meant, giving chills down his spine.
 He opened his mouth to say something, but he couldn’t.
-The thought of reliving that moment of the people who came to him made him scared.
+The thought of reliving that moment with the people who came to him scared him.

-“What’s wrong Kiyro?”
-His mother look at him concerned.
+“What’s wrong, Kiyro?”
+His mother looked at him, concerned.

-Like a fish that was opening and closing his mouth, Kiyro couldn’t speak.
-His mother leaned over and reached for him.
+Like a fish that was opening and closing its mouth, Kiyro couldn’t speak.
+Finally, his mother leaned over and reached for him.

-Kiyro bolted up and ran into his mother’s arm.
+Kiyro bolted up and ran into his mother’s arms.
 Kyle stared at Kiyro strangely at his action.
-With a fierce hug, Kiyro hid in his mother’s soft arms.
-He could feel her warmth pulsing into his body, he always liked that warmth that his mother gave.
-Their was just something special about it, every worry was just washed away in seconds as if it didn’t matter.
+Then, with a fierce hug, Kiyro hid in his mother’s soft arms.
+He could feel her warmth pulsing into his body; he always liked that warmth his mother gave.
+There was something special about it; every worry was washed away in seconds as if it didn’t matter.

-A bright unique glow, only he could see, was wrapped around her body.
-A gentle golden aura, two pairs of wing like substance to appear from her back, wrapping around their body into a cocoon.
-He always believed his mother was an angel whenever he saw the pair of wings, even though he told his brother about what he saw, Kyle didn’t see what he saw.
+A bright, unique glow, only he could see, was wrapped around her body.
+Then, with a gentle golden aura, two pairs of wing-like substances appear from her back, wrapping around their body into a cocoon.
+He always believed his mother was an angel whenever he saw the pair of wings; even though he told his brother about what he saw, Kyle didn’t see what he saw.

-When he look up into her eyes, he would see a flash of the color of her eyes turn gold, making him feel even more at home.
-Out the corner of his eye, he saw a streak of gold and white orbs zipped through the air and dance around his mother.
-With a slight tilt of his head, he stared at the orbs around her head.
+When he looked into her eyes, he would see a flash of the color of her eyes turn gold, making him feel even more at home.
+Then, out of the corner of his eye, he saw a streak of gold and white orbs zipped through the air and danced around his mother.
+With a slight tilt, he stared at the orbs around her head.

-Kiyro’s eyes became wide in shock, he seen many of these orbs flying around the house every day, but not the color of green and gold.
-A sweet smell of rose and cinnamon tickled his nose followed by a strong scent of pine.
-They were usually red or blue, and especially when he was outside he would see black ones dangerously hovering just out the edge of lawn.
-He had a strange feeling that black orb meant more harm than good.
+Kiyro’s eyes widened in shock; he saw many of these orbs flying around the house every day, but not the color green and gold.
+Instead, a sweet smell of rose and cinnamon tickled his nose, followed by a strong scent of pine.
+They were usually red or blue, and he would see black ones dangerously hovering just out the edge of the lawn, especially when he was outside.
+He had a strange feeling that the black orb meant more harm than good.
 He could feel it and knew instinctively that the black orb wanted his family dead.
 Why?
-He didn’t know, they just oozed with an dangerous aura.
+He didn’t know; they just oozed a dangerous aura.

-They were times, he would see the black orb shift into a black human silhouette of a man in a hooded T. Even now, when he tilt his head over his mother shoulder, he could see the shadow man outside through the window.
+Sometimes, he would see the black orb shift into a black human silhouette of a man in a hooded T. Even now, when he tilted his head over his mother’s shoulder, he could see the shadow man outside through the window.
 Watching and waiting for them to step out, but mostly to be let into the house.

-All of a sudden the gold and white orb zoomed past his shoulder, and raced straight towards the shadow man.
-In that moment, he saw something amazing.
+Suddenly, the gold and white orb zoomed past his shoulder and raced straight toward the shadow man.
+At that moment, he saw something amazing.
 The white orb shifted in form into a dazzling green stag with one horn.
-He thought it was an unicorn if it wasn’t for the strange look.
-It had scaly green skin, fiery tail and hooves, and even an elegant body.
+He thought it was a unicorn if it wasn’t for the strange look.
+It had scaly green skin, a fiery tail and hooves, and even an elegant body.

-The gold orb changed forms as well, but this was something even more extraordinary.
+The gold orb also changed forms, but this was even more extraordinary.
 It was a golden dragon that blazed with fiery bright light.
-The only thing that he could see a clear view was its head, large, graceful and filled with golden feathers.
-Small wings were present on its side of its head, with two large pair of wings on its back that seem to blur like the light.
+He could only see a clear view of its head, large, graceful, and filled with golden feathers.
+Small wings were on the side of its head, with two large pairs of wings on its back that seemed to blur like the light.

-Both the stag and the dragon rushed towards the shadow man without a single remorse.
-The shadow man ran for its life as if it’s butt was on fire.
-All three of them suddenly disappeared out of his sight, and he was glad that they were all gone.
-He felt relieved that those two, golden and green light, helped chase away the shadow that haunted his family.
+The stag and the dragon rushed toward the shadow man without remorse.
+The shadow man ran for his life as if his butt was on fire.
+All three suddenly disappeared, and he was glad they were all gone.
+He felt relieved that those two golden and green lights helped chase away the shadow that haunted his family.